rackerlabs/rackspace-how-to/content/skype-for-business/skype-for-business-faq.md

-Select the checkboxes labeled **Show me as Do Not Disturb when I present my desktop** and **Show me as Do Not Disturb when my monitor is duplicated** to let others know not to interrrupt you when you are giving a presentation or otherwise collaborating online from your Skype for Business-enabled computer.
+Select the checkboxes labeled **Show me as Do Not Disturb when I present my desktop** and **Show me as Do Not Disturb when my monitor is duplicated** to let others know not to interrupt you when you are giving a presentation or otherwise collaborating online from your Skype for Business-enabled computer.